mayer79/ml_lecture/README.md

 All examples are self-contained.

-Each chapter will take us about two hours, including some exercises.
+Each chapter will take us about two hours and includes exercises.

 ## Prerequisites

-In order to be able to follow the lectures, you should be familiar with
+In order to be able to follow the lecture, you should be familiar with

 - Descriptive statistics
 - Linear regression